 This tool is explained in greater detail on the About Discussions page of the Communication Tools module.

-The Dropbox tool enables you to submit assignments through the Learning Environment, eliminating the need to mail, fax, or email assignments.
+The assignments tool enables you to submit assignments through the Learning Environment, eliminating the need to mail, fax, or email assignments.
 Simply upload your assignment to the appropriate folder.

-This tool is explained in greater detail on the About Dropbox page of the Evaluation Tools module.
+This tool is explained in greater detail on the About assignments page of the Evaluation Tools module.

 The Email tool allows you to send email from within Learning Environment.
 You can also organize received mail using folders and store email addresses using the Address Book.